turbulent/dockwrkr/README.md

 ```

 And then specify them in your container definition.
-You can also optionally assign it a static IP
+You can also optionally
+assign it a static IP
 ```
-containers:
+services:
   private:
     image: rmyregistry.com/path/private_image:0.4
     hostname: private